Skip to content

 four types of ai

-Limited memory machines capture previous data and use it to inform future recommendations or actions.
-An example of limited memory AI is Face ID, which can recognize faces by comparing them with stored images.
+Limited-memory machines capture previous data and use it to inform future recommendations or actions.
+An example of limited-memory AI is Face ID, which can recognize faces by comparing them with stored images.

 The Impact of AI on Marketing

-AI can provide marketers with access to previously untapped information, such as predictive analytics, clustering, recommendation engines, natural language processing, and psychographics, which can help them deliver more targeted and smarter messaging to customers.
 For example, Starbucks uses predictive analytics to increase average order value by suggesting products based on customer preferences.
 Michaels uses AI to achieve personalization at scale by sending tailored emails and offers based on customer behaviour.
 Unilever uses AI to optimize its media buying and improve its return on ad spend.

-However, AI can also be used to create fake news and manipulate people’s emotions.
-Therefore, marketers need to use AI ethically and responsibly.
-Marketers should be transparent about their use of AI and respect customer data privacy.
 They should also monitor their AI systems for bias and errors that could harm their brand reputation or customer trust.
-Marketers should also keep learning new skills and roles that will be required in the age of AI, such as data science, machine learning, natural language processing, etc.
+Marketers should also keep learning new skills and roles required in the age of AI, such as data science, machine learning, natural language processing, etc.

 The Impact of AI on Jobs